28 Secret Clamping Tricks from Woodworkers

 Home-Made Miter Clamps

 This easy-to-build hold-down clamp adds great clamping versatility to any workbench and is quick to install.
 Our thanks to reader Tom Peniston for a great design.
-Learn more about what it takes to put together this clamping contraption here.

 Edge-Gluing Made Easy

 For about $30, you can fortify your bar clamp arsenal with these mighty tools.
 These clamps apply pressure horizontally as well as vertically, so the joint edges are wedged tightly together and stay level.
 Here’s how to make edge-gluing clamps.